Jere2000/embeddedlinux-jvmdebugger-intellij/README.md

 If you want to contribute and add functionality, make sure to add unit tests if they are needed.

+# Output

+The builded plugin can be found in `/build/distributions` folder

 [overviewlogo]: https://raw.githubusercontent.com/asebak/embeddedlinux-jvmdebugger-intellij/master/src/main/resources/documentation/embeddedlinuxjvm.png
 "Overview"